hpiwowar/citation11k/analysis/stats_knit_.md

 ### Subset analysis to compare findings with Piwowar et al 2007

-These results are slightly different than those found by (Piwowar et al 2007).There are several possible reasons for this.
+These results differ from  those found by (Piwowar et al 2007).
+There are several possible reasons for this.

 First, those analyses were only using human cancer microarray trials published between 1999 and 2003 <check>.